Gummiees/spotting-cats-backend/USER_AUTH_SETUP.md

 - **Account deactivation**: Users can be deactivated but not deleted
 - **Account deletion**: Users can permanently delete their accounts
 - **Automatic cleanup**: Deactivated accounts are automatically deleted after 30 days
+- **Role-based access control**: Four-tier role system (user, moderator, admin, superadmin)
-- **User banning**: Admins can ban/unban users (banned users cannot authenticate)
+- **User banning**: Role-based banning with proper permission checks
 - **Email verification**: Automatic email sending for verification codes
 - **Secure email changes**: Two-step email change process with verification codes
-- **Admin controls**: Admin-only endpoints for user management
+- **Admin controls**: Role-based endpoints for user management
-- **Admin email whitelist**: Users with emails in the whitelist automatically become admins
+- **Email whitelist**: Users with emails in whitelists automatically get appropriate roles

+## Role System

+### Role Hierarchy
+1. **User** (default) - Basic user with standard permissions
+2. **Moderator** - Can ban/unban regular users
+3. **Admin** - Can ban/unban moderators and users, can promote users to moderators
+4. **Superadmin** - Can manage all roles except other superadmins, can promote to admin

+### Role Permissions

+#### Superadmin
+- Can ban/unban users, moderators, and admins
+- Can promote users to moderator, admin, or superadmin roles
+- Cannot ban or modify other superadmins
+- Can view all users

+#### Admin
+- Can ban/unban users and moderators
+- Can promote users to moderator role
+- Cannot ban or modify admins or superadmins
+- Can view all users

+#### Moderator
+- Can ban/unban regular users only
+- Cannot ban or modify moderators, admins, or superadmins
+- Cannot promote users to any role

+#### User
+- Standard user permissions
+- Cannot ban or modify any users
+- Cannot promote users to any role

 ## Environment Variables Required